VTE Risk Score Calculator in Pregnancy

 What happens if the clot breaks free of the vein wall?
 It then becomes an embolus, and if it travels around the cardiovascular system into veins and arteries with a smaller diameter, it may block them.
 There are two possible consequences:

-Pulmonary embolism - Blockage of one of the lungs arteries.
-The symptoms vary from shortness of breath, coughing up blood to sudden death.
+Pulmonary embolism - Blockage of one of the lung arteries.
+The symptoms vary from shortness of breath and coughing up blood to sudden death.
 The mortality rate in this condition is high due to difficulties in a correct diagnosis.
+To estimate the risk, physicians use Wells score calculator.

 Paradoxical embolism - blockage of one of the brain arteries, resulting in a stroke.
-Due to the cardiovascular system's construction, the embolus from the systemic circulation can move to the brain only if a person has a defect in their heart structure, e.g., atrial septum.
+The severity of a stroke is assessed with the NIH stroke scale calculator.
+Due to the cardiovascular system's construction, the embolus from the systemic circulation can move to the brain only if a person has a defect in the heart structure, e.g., atrial septum.

 VTE risk score in pregnancy or after labor - risk factors for VTE in pregnancy

-VTE is a primary cause of death in pregnancy and the postpartum period.
+VTE may cause death in pregnancy and the postpartum period.
 Its risk rises during pregnancy, reaching the highest after labor.
-VTE may also result in a permanent disability.

 Why is pregnancy such a significant risk factor for VTE?
 There are a few reasons, all stemming from the physiological changes in pregnant women: